Artistic18/Cadenza/README.md

 **10.** Click on `Create Pull Request`.

-**11.** Voila :exclamation: You have made a PR to the Registration-Portal- :boom: .
+**11.** Voila :exclamation: You have made a PR to the Cadenza- :boom: .
 Wait for your submission to be accepted and your PR to be merged.